sergio-strazzacappa/codingame-puzzles/puzzles/easy/crop_circles/README.md

 **NOTES**:

--   Some Crop-Circles will not be fully in the Farming-Field, but all centers will be.
+-   Some Crop-Circles will not be fully in the Farming-Field, but all centers will be
--   To be clear, a circle includes its circumference.
+-   To be clear, a circle includes its circumference
 -   There are advanced ways to determine a circle (such as _Bresenham's Circle Algorithm_).
-Do **not** use them; stick with what you learned in elementary school.
+Do **not** use them; stick with what you learned in elementary school

 Mostly, Crop-Circles are made by mowing; so if no other instructions are given that's what you'll do.